mkochinyan21/PHERoofing_Trades_GMV_Forecast_/README.md

 ## Data Source
 Data preprocessing has already been completed.

+To connect to data sources and to set up connection between Python notebook and Bigquery credential files should be used which can be found in Capstone_MarinaKochinyan.ZIP file's credentials folder.
+For the first request use servicetitan-436706-73e8f924b15c.json and for the second one servicetitan-436706-38069a01410a.json

 The notebook starts by connecting to the following Google Sheet:

 "Capstone Data Sheet - BLS + IBIS"